massimobonanni/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_10_lab_ak.md

 #### Review

-In this exercise, you published new events to your Event Grid topic using a .NET Core console application.
+In this exercise, you published new events to your Event Grid topic using a .NET console application.

 ### Exercise 4: Clean up your subscription